 \section{The Unified Human-Aware VLN Task}

-\textbf{Motivation and Overview.} HA-VLN~1.0~\cite{li2024human} introduced dynamic humans into VLN, but its discrete-environment (DE) focus limited ecological validity and hindered systematic study of continuous control and realistic multi-human interactions.
-To address this, we formalize \emph{HA-VLN~2.0}, a unified benchmark that integrates DE and CE under explicit human-centric constraints.
-Under this setting, agents must parse instructions that reference ongoing human activities (e.g., \textit{“Go upstairs where someone is pacing on the phone”}), anticipate plausible human trajectories, maintain socially compliant distances, and adapt plans online in densely populated, photorealistic 3D scenes (Fig.~\ref{fig:editing_result}).
-We next make this specification precise by unifying state and action across regimes.
+\textbf{Motivation and Overview.} HA-VLN~1.0~\citep{li2024human} introduced dynamic humans into VLN, but its discrete-only setting focus limited ecological validity and hindered systematic study of continuous control and realistic multi-human interactions.
+To address this, we formalize \textbf{HA-VLN~2.0}, a unified benchmark that integrates DE and CE under explicit human-centric constraints.
+Under this setting, agents must parse instructions that reference ongoing human activities (\emph{e.g.}, \emph{“go upstairs where someone is pacing on the phone”}), anticipate plausible human trajectories, maintain socially compliant distances, and adapt plans online in densely populated, photorealistic 3D scenes (Fig.~\ref{fig:editing_result}).~We next make this specification precise by unifying state and action across regimes.

-\textbf{Unified State and Action Spaces.} HA-VLN~2.0 defines a shared state and action interface bridging DE and CE.
+\textbf{Unified State and Action Spaces.}~HA-VLN~2.0 defines a shared state and action interface bridging DE and CE.
 At each timestep \(t\), the agent state is

-where \(\mathbf{p}_{t}\) is the agent’s 3D position, \(o_{t}\) its orientation, and \(\Theta_{t}^{\text{FOV}}\) its egocentric visual observation.
-In DE, agents hop among predefined viewpoints with RGB observations; in CE, they perceive RGB+D within a \(90^\circ\) field of view and execute fine-grained increments (e.g., \(0.25\,\mathrm{m}\) forward, \(15^\circ\) rotation).
-Crucially, DE and CE now share a unified action space,
+where \(\mathbf{p}_{t}\) is the agent’s 3D position, \(o_{t}\) denotes its orientation, and \(\Theta_{t}^{\mathrm{FOV}}\) represents its egocentric visual observation.
+Both DE and CE can be unified under a shared action space, enabling direct and fair comparison: